 Mt Barrow is the “mother of all” climbs in the Launceston area.
 And this “loop with a dogleg” route turns the incredible climb into quite the adventure.

-The ride starts with a few warm up rollers … through small farms with sheep and cows and forest.
+The ride starts with a few warm up rollers … through small sheep and cow farms and forest.

 If it’s a nice day you can enjoy the views from the top, but there’s a good chance you have climbed into the clouds.